 What are benefits of a Co-Op?

-1. Parents have the opportunity to see their child in a setting different from most others.
+1. Parents have the opportunity to see their child in the classroom setting.

-You will both learn from the teacher, curriculum, and the experience, all while making friends!
+You and your child will be learning from the teacher, the curriculum, and the experience, all while making friends!
 We appreciate the variety of helpers our families provide- Moms, Dads and Grandparents.
 Your child’s experienced is enriched by the diversity of our family participants.

 2. Our classes have a higher adult to child ratio than most early childhood programs.